unimarkup/specification/README.md

 ### Option lists

-A bullet list can become an option list, if `...` is set after a non-space character in the first line of a bullet list item.
+A bullet list can become an option list, if `...` is set after a space character in the first line of a bullet list item.
+Any non-space character must be set between the start of the list and `...`.

 The content after `...` is indented to align with all other list items of the option list.
 Multiple paragraphs can be set as with bullet lists.